Bookstore business plan for starting your own business

 - Understanding what the customer needs and responding to those needs in the best way possible.
 Do market research to see what sells and innovate solutions that support the bookstore’s growth strategy.

 - Ensure shoppers enjoy their time while at the bookstore by offering friendly and professional customer service.

 - Establish the bookstore in a central location that is visible and easily accessible for customers.

 - Vigorously market the bookstore on various media platforms i.e. local television, radio and on the digital space i.e. social media.
 Utilize exhibitions and events to market the bookstore.

 6.3 Sales Forecast

 ZemBook believes it’s well-laid out strategies are a perfect demonstration of how to run a bookstore business and attain profits within the shortest time possible.
-The bookstore has forecasted an impressive boost and growth in annual sales.
+The bookstore business plan has forecasted an impressive boost and growth in annual sales.
 Based on the sales strategies, the bookstore hopes to meet the following sales targets on an annual basis.
 The following table and charts show information regarding the bookstore’s sales forecasts.